kof-coder/CS4306-PlanarityTesting/docs/results.md

 | Cycle 6  | Planar     | Planar     | 0.09    | 0.07          |

 _Notes:_
-- HT timings include DFS + block extraction + per-block planarity check.
+HT timings include DFS + block extraction + per-block planarity check.
-- Baseline is a single call to a library routine.
+Baseline is a **factorial-time brute-force** method that tries all permutations of vertex labels, so we only use it on very small graphs.
-- Small ms differences are normal and machine-dependent.
+Small ms differences are normal and machine-dependent.